Spicy Calabrian Chili Penne Arrabbiata

 For Finishing

-• 30 g fresh parsley finely chopped
+• 30 g fresh flat-leaf parsley finely chopped

-• Extra virgin olive oil for drizzling (optional)
+• Extra-virgin olive oil for finishing drizzle

 Method